GaryLocke91/52465_programming_assignment/README.md

 5. Click on *52465_programming_assignment.ipynb* to open the notebook.

-To run a block of code in the notebook, click onto the block, hold down the CTRL key and press ENTER.
+To run a code cell in the notebook, click onto the cell, hold down the CTRL key and press ENTER.

-It is recommended that each block of code is run sequentially from the beginning to the end of the notebook, as some blocks of code are depended on the imported librares and/or variables created in the preceding block.
+It is recommended that each cell is run sequentially from the beginning to the end of the notebook, as some are depended on the imported librares and/or variables created in the preceding block.
+Alternatively, all cells can be run at once by clicking *Cell* from the menu bar and clicking *Run All* from the drop-down menu.

 To restart the kernel and clear all created output, click *Kernel* from the menu bar and click *Restart & Clear Output*.

+When you have finished viewing the notebook, close the web browser and return to the command line.

+Hold down the CTRL key and press C to terminate the programme.